Devoted & Experienced Full-Service Attorney

 Trusts

 A living trust is sometimes used instead of a will.
-It will involve much more planning than a will and requires close consultation with your attorney.
+It will involve much more planning than a will and requires close consultation with your estate attorney.
 In general, you may transfer your property to a trust while still retaining control over the trust during your lifetime.
 When you die, the trust will remain as a whole, but your ownership interest in the trust usually passes to your surviving spouse, who then controls the trust until death.
 At that time, management of the trust would pass to the persons designated in the trust, who would distribute it to the persons named as beneficiaries in the trust.
 You will need to transfer your assets into the trust, either by changing the name on your bank accounts, retirement accounts, etc., and you will also need to prepare deeds to transfer your real estate into the trust.

 Probate